 *The information contained in this website is provided for informational purposes only and should not be construed as legal advice.
 The material on this website may not reflect the most current legal developments.
 The content and interpretation of the law addressed herein is subject to revision.
 We disclaim all liability in respect to actions taken or not taken based on any or all the contents of this site.
 Do not act or refrain from acting upon this information without seeking professional legal counsel.

-Unless an organizer of an LLC makes an alternative election with the Internal Revenue Service to be taxed as a corporation, a new LLC will, like a partnership, be treated as a “pass through” entity for tax purposes, i.e., income or losses pass through to the LLC members.
-For new business owners the ability to deduct early losses may seem like a positive facet of the LLC but it can create problems.
+A new LLC, like a partnership, will be treated as a “pass-through” entity for tax purposes, i.e., income or losses pass through to the LLC members (unless an organizer of an LLC makes an alternative election with the Internal Revenue Service to be taxed as a corporation).
+For new business owners the ability to deduct early losses may seem like a positive facet of the LLC but there are other factors one should consider.

 It should be clear that the path that looks the easiest is not without consequences.
-If you are organizing a start-up or considering becoming a member in an LLC make sure you obtain competent counsel to discuss, your business goals, liability concerns, and operational matters.
+If you are organizing a start-up or considering becoming a member in an LLC make sure you obtain competent counsel in Business Law to discuss, your business goals, liability concerns, and operational matters.